 The Ministerial Statement referred to has been taken into account.
 However, the proposed development would be inappropriate and cause unacceptable harm to the Green Belt.
 The Green Belt harm is a matter to which substantial weight should be given.
-I am of the view that as the protection of the Green Belt is one of the fundamental principles of Town Planning, the fact that the proposal constitutes inappropriate development in the Green Belt, (as well as the conservation impacts discussed later in this report) there are clearly 'adverse planning impacts' in this particular case that outweigh the desirability of establishing the school.
+The fact that the proposal constitutes inappropriate development in the Green Belt, (as well as the conservation impacts and the issue of sustainability, discussed later in this report) there are clearly 'adverse planning impacts' in this particular case that outweigh the desirability of establishing the school.